FreakyJay1/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles is added and in it is ls -l 4-listmorefiles is added and in it is ls -al 5-listfilesdigitonly is added and in it is ls -lna
+3-listfiles is added and in it is ls -l 4-listmorefiles is added and in it is ls -al 5-listfilesdigitonly is added and in it is ls -lna 6-firstdirectory is added and it is mkdir /tmp/my_first_directory